 Within the Indonesian archipelago, Bali stands out as one of the most visited islands.
 Although frequented by many people, there are always places around the island that can give you a peaceful experience.

 Bali’s main attraction has always been the blend of Balinese hospitality with the visually satisfying panoramas that unfold right before your eyes; infused with the rich culture this island has to offer.

 Our 4 Days 3 Nights Bali Itinerary covers highlights across the island’s incredible sights, including; Uluwatu Temple, Tegenungan Waterfall, Ubud Art Village, Tegalalang & Jatiluwih Rice Terraces, Kintamani Volcano, Ulun Danu Temple, Tanah Lot Temple, and many more.

-As well as enjoy comfortable hotel accommodation in the Kuta area in the south of Bali, a favorite tourist spot with spectacular beaches, shopping centers, nightlife, bars, pubs and shopping centers.
+As well as enjoy comfortable hotel accommodation in the Kuta area in the south of Bali, a favorite tourist spot with spectacular beaches, shopping centers, nightlife, bars, pubs, and shopping centers.

 Comfortable air-conditioned car transfer with an expert and knowledgeable Balinese driver/guide will assist you from your arrival to your departure from Bali.
-All entry fees, meals, taxes are included.
+All entry fees, meals, and taxes are included.

 Expected arrival in Bali ( 12.00 – 15.00 )

 Places to be visit: Uluwatu temple/Pura Luhur Uluwatu, Kecak & fire dance, Jimbaran bay

 Welcome to Bali – Land of dreams!
 Upon arrival at Denpasar Airport, you will be met by our representative who will assist you with the transfer to your hotel in Bali.